0xPolygonID/tutorials/mkdocs/docs/js-sdk/js-sdk-example.md

 - If we do not use `rhsUrl` within createIdentity() method, we get a `credentialStatus` with a URL as `id`, which contains an API to fetch the revocation status.
 Also, in this case, the `type` of the `credentialStatus` is `SparseMerkleTreeProof`.

+!!! note
-> Note: `revocationOpts` should provide info how to fetch the status of credential.
+    `revocationOpts` should provide info on how to fetch the status of a credential.
 If we use `CredentialStatusType.Iden3ReverseSparseMerkleTreeProof` within createIdentity() method, we get a `credentialStatus` with a Reverse Hash Service URL (`rhsUrl`) as `id`, which, upon running on a browser, shows a response that contains information about the identity state.
 If we use `CredentialStatusType.Iden3SparseMerkleTreeProof` within createIdentity() method, we get a `credentialStatus` with a URL as `id`, which contains an API to fetch the revocation status.

 ### Example: Issue Credential

-1. <a id="storage">Initialize all storage types</a>
+1. #### Initialize all storage types

     ```typescript
     const dataStorage = {